 When they arrive at the Community College of Baltimore County (CCBC) in Baltimore, Maryland for the beginning of the school year, all entering freshmen receive a student handbook, which is designed to assist students in acclimating themselves to their new academic environment.

 Last year, college officials decided to update and expand the Student Handbook and to make it less subject to normal “wear and tear.”

-They found the solution to this “tough assignment” in yupo synthetic paper, manufactured by yupo Corporation America in Chesapeake, Virginia.
-As a synthetic, yupo is 100% waterproof and highly resistant to tearing and to staining.
-In addition, yupo is acknowledged for its superior surface finish characteristics.
+They found the solution to this “tough assignment” in YUPO synthetic paper, manufactured by YUPO Corporation America in Chesapeake, Virginia.
+As a synthetic, YUPO is 100% waterproof and highly resistant to tearing and to staining.
+In addition, YUPO is acknowledged for its brilliant surface finish characteristics.

 “We wanted our new student handbook to be viewed by incoming students as an indispensable tool,” says Margaret McKinley, Publication Designer in CCBC’s Marketing Department.
 The new handbook reflected extensive planning, including focus groups the Marketing Department conducted among members of the student body.
 At the top of a long list of ideas that evolved from these sessions was the suggestion that the handbook include a semester planning section.

 “Once we decided to incorporate a new planner section, we knew the handbook had to be very durable,” McKinley says.
 “As you can imagine, these student handbooks are subjected to a great deal of abuse and the inclusion of the semester planner was only going to increase wear and tear.”